 - Bake for 7-9 minutes.
 The cookies should look puffy and soft, but set.

-- Press 1 chocolate wafer into the lower center portion of each cookie, then add 3 chocolate chips to make a paw shaped pattern.
+- Press 1 chocolate wafer into the lower center portion of each cookie, then add 3 or 4 chocolate chips to make a paw shaped pattern.

 - Move cookies to a wire rack to cool completely.
 Allow chocolate to reset before stacking for storage.